sharon0812/Shaz-Gallery/README.md

 Sharon Anyango

 ## Description
-This is an app that displays photos, the user can search an image using the taags for search category copy the link and share to her friends.
+This is an app that displays photos, the user can search an image using the tags for search category copy the link and share to her friends.

 ## Project live site